-Whilst in overall terms Bield made a surplus, a number of individual business areas made deficits which were anticipated as part of the Budget setting process for 2015-16.
+Whilst in overall terms Bield made a surplus, a number of individual business areas made deficits which were anticipated as part of the Budget setting process for 2016-17.

-Capital expenditure on properties amounted to £6.2m (expressed in cash terms in the Cash Flow Statement) which is a decrease from £7.4m in the previous financial year, primarily as a result of a reduction in the new build development programme.
+Capital expenditure on properties amounted to £13.3m (expressed in cash terms in the Cash Flow Statement) which is an increase from \pounds 6.0m in the previous financial year, primarily as a result of an increase in the new build development programme.
 Grant funding for new developments and site acquisitions continues to be difficult to secure.
 However, where financially viable development opportunities arise, Bield will seek to exploit those to meet its overall strategic objective of continuing to provide high quality housing for older people.
-After a depreciation charge of £5.9m, Bield's housing properties decreased from £133m to £129m.
-This reduction is primarily due to the completion of shared ownership properties which were either sold or transferred into current assets as stock available for sale.
+After a depreciation charge of £6.8m, Bield's housing properties increased slightly from \pounds 129.8m to \pounds 130.6m.
+The increase in development programme is offset by the completion of shared ownership properties which were either sold or transferred into current assets as stock available for sale.

-Bield's investment portfolio, managed by Baillie Gifford & Co, is classified as a Fixed Asset in the Balance Sheet.
+Bield's investment portfolio, managed by Baillie Gifford & Co, has been re-classified as a Current Asset rather than a Fixed Asset in the Statement of Financial Position.
+Although the investment portfolio is primarily held for the long term, it is anticipated that Bield may realise some of these investments in the short term in order to invest in both the current and new housing stock.
 Bield's portfolio had previously been subjected to turbulence in the global financial markets.
-However, the portfolio continued to recover during 2015-16 and consequently the valuation of the portfolio at the end of March had increased from its 2014-15 level.
-This was however offset by the planned sale of investments in 2015-16 of £2.7m (2015: £4.0m) to meet the budgeted cash shortfall during the year.
-Although the investment portfolio is primarily held for the long term, it is anticipated that Bield will realise some of these investments in the short term in order to invest in both the current and new housing stock with the Board approving the further sale of c£3.3m of investments to meet the projected cash shortfall in 2016-17.
+The portfolio continued to recover during 2016-17 and consequently the valuation of the portfolio at the end of March had increased from its 2015-16 level.
+This was however offset by the planned sale of investments in 2016-17 of £3.2m (2016 £2.7m) to meet the budgeted cash shortfall during the year.
 Bield's Performance & Audit Committee monitors the performance of the investment portfolio with an emphasis on the longer term performance trend over a three to five year period.